takepayments Review: The Best Payment Solution for UK Businesses?

 Both options also entail a £250 + VAT setup fee.

 takepayments is far from the only merchant services provider to also offer an EPOS solution, with competitor Square offering free EPOS software, and only charging a one-off fee for hardware.
-Square’s EPOS system offers better value for money than takepayments’s, and is easier to use, earning top spot in our ranking of the best EPOS systems.
+Square’s EPOS system offers better value for money than takepayments’ and is easier to use, earning top spot in our ranking of the best EPOS systems.

-When testing takepayments tPOS system for retail, I was impressed by its reporting tools.
+When testing the takepayments tPOS system for retail, I was impressed by its reporting tools.
 I was able to get data on best-selling products, and could carry out cost vs profit analysis, a great way to asses profitability.

 What Kind of Business is takepayments Best For?

-takepayments is undoubtedly best for small businesses, and markets itself as such, so its reassuring to see they know their niche.
+takepayments is undoubtedly best for small businesses, and markets itself as such, so it’s reassuring to see they know their niche.

 takepayments is also a good option for appointments-based businesses and trades people, since it offers a variety of remote payment methods to suit your customers’ diverse preferences.